 Even though I’m fascinated by the western European history and architecture, Netherlands was never on my to-do list.
 For no reason obviously.
 Or at least not on the top of my list.
-Last year, my best friend moved to Netherlands to do her master’s degree.
+Last year, my best friend moved to the Netherlands to do her master’s degree.
 So in February 2016, I decided to go see her for a week.

 At that time, she was living in The Hague, and due to my bad planning, she was in the exams period, which in a way was to my advantage, as I had the opportunity to roam around without her and explore the country on my own.

 Obviously, Amsterdam was my first stop and I was instantly impressed by the architecture and the city.
 The canals and the houses just give this city a very unique and spectacular.
 What I admired was the multi-cultural vibe of the city in terms of people and shops.
 You can literally see all kinds of people around and you can be sure no one will look at you twice.
-That was really refreshing to me.
+That was really refreshing for me.
 On the other hand, I was a bit uncomfortable with all the adult content everywhere I go.
 I felt like the city was trying way too hard to preserve the image of Amsterdam like tourists see it.

 The city center is just as awesome as any other center in Europe.
 Small streets, lots of shops and restaurants from all the cuisines you can think of.
 The best part was that I found some of my favorite shops that I don’t find here in Dubai.
 So that was the highlight of my trip… Shopping never hurt anyone, right?